 There will be no V6s and V8s for the next-generation model.

-Just four-cylinders around 250 hp come with the new Mercedes-Benz C-Class.
+Just four cylinders around 250 hp come with the new Mercedes-Benz C-Class.
 Rear- or all-wheel drive will be available.

 Europeans get efficient diesel engine options.
 Plug-in hybrid C-Class cars, both diesel and gasoline-powered, will join too.
 Other versions will have a 48-volt mild-hybrid system.

-The C-Class PHEVs are the most powerful versions in the model lineup, excluding AMG models, which will also receive four-cylinder powertrains, in the hybridized form, with over 500 hp.
+The Mercedes C-Class PHEVs are the most powerful versions in the model lineup, excluding AMG models, which will also receive four-cylinder powertrains, in the hybridized form, with over 500 hp.

 Every new C-Class comes with a nine-speed automatic transmission.
 The manual gearbox is discontinued for the next-gen model.

-As other Mercedes models in their new iterations, the C-Class is bringing technological innovations: over-the-air updates, a head-up display (now projects info 15 feet ahead of the car); digital instruments, a huge touchpad-like center console; a premium Burmester audio system, a precise and quick infotainment system; electronically adjustable dampers, rear-axle steering.
+Like other Mercedes models in their new iterations, the C-Class is bringing technological innovations: over-the-air updates, a head-up display (now projects info 15 feet ahead of the car); digital instruments, a huge touchpad-like center console; a premium Burmester audio system, a precise and quick infotainment system; electronically adjustable dampers, rear-axle steering.

 Mercedes will offer the C-Class wagon in Europe.
 The current coupe and convertible continue on the existing platform.

-For the USA, a C300 sedan, AMG versions and possibly a plug-in hybrid will be available.
+For the USA, a C300 sedan, AMG versions, and possibly a plug-in hybrid will be available.
 Sales should begin in late 2021.